0xM1cx/Obsidian-Notes/Programming/C/C-FlowControl.md

 ```

 ---
-In programming, a loop is used t repeat a block of code until the speceified condition is met.
+In programming, a loop is used t repeat a block of code until the specified condition is met.

 ## for loop
 Syntax: